-We education and empower minds to learn by doing, adapting, and reinventing business -- the right way.
+We educate and empower minds to learn by doing, adapting, and reinventing business -- the right way.

 We achieve our mission by offering distinctive programs, personalized learning experiences, a professionally engaged and research-active faculty,